The History of GPS

 GPS Courses for Specific Disciplines & Programs

-This course introduces you to the different disciplines and opportunities in the Engineering and Applied Science College.
-You will explore technology, robotics, computing, and atmospheric & space flight.
-We will build gliders, circuits, and rockets, write programs, and apply experimental principles to analyze problems and develop solutions.
-For selected engineering students only.
+This course introduces you to the different topics and opportunities in mechanical engineering.
+You will explore technology, biomechanics, and atmospheric & space flight through a mission to Mars.
+We will build gliders, explore aerodynamics and wind tunnels, rockets, and apply experimental principles to analyze problems and develop solutions for the mission.

 C PROGRAMMING ROBOTS